dummylabs/thewatchman/README.md

 Ignored files | Comma-separated list of files and folders to ignore.
 Wildcards are supported, see [example](https://github.com/dummylabs/thewatchman#ignored-files-option-example) below.
 Takes precedence over *Included folders* option.| `*/blueprints/*, */custom_components/*, */esphome/*`
 Startup delay | By default, watchman's sensors are updated by `homeassistant_started` event.
 Some integrations may require extra time for intiialization so that their entities/actions may not yet be ready during watchman check.
 This is especially true for single-board computers like Raspberry PI.
 This option allows to postpone startup sensors update for certain amount of seconds. | `0`
 Parse UI controlled dsahboards | Parse Dashboards UI (ex-Lovelace) configuration data stored in `.storage` folder besides of yaml configuration. | UI flag
+Exclude entities used by disabled automations | If enabled, entities referenced only by disabled automations will be excluded from the report. | UI flag
 Report location | Report location and filename. | `/config/watchman_report.txt`
 Custom header for the report | Custom header for watchman report. | `-== Watchman Report ==-` Report's column width | Report's columns width.
 The list of column widths for the table version of the report. | `30, 7, 60`